RaineBeauDubs/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) I'm going to go with O(n**2) on this one, but to be honest, this bit of psudocode is blowing my mind.
-I also kind of feel like it's O(n), though, because there's only one loop, so can we put that as my back-up answer, please? :)
+a) I'm going to go with O(n**3) on this one now.

-b) See, now this one looks like O(n) to me, too, which is making me rething all of my other answers.
+b) See, now this one looks like O(n) to me, too, which is making me rethink all of my other answers.
 It does have two loops in it, but one's a while loop.

 c) This example is O(n) because the output increases as 'n' increases.
+This one actually is O(n)

 ## Exercise II